trafiki/Pixel-Art-Maker/README.md

 ## Instructions

-* Choose your preffered width and height and click the submit button
+* Choose your preffered width and height for the canvas grid and click the submit button
 * Pick your preffered color from the color picker
 * Paint by clicking on the boxes in the canvas grid